 The River Adventures of Black George SimmonsGeorge Simmons is a professional geologist and worked for the US Geological Survey begining in the 1950s.
 He was also a founding member of the Powell Society and created a river guide of the Colorado River in Grand Canyon.
-George was an enthuasiastic instructor on many interpretive river trips for the professional river guides that work in the Upper Basin of the Colorado River.
+George was an enthuasiastic instructor on many interpretive river trips for the community of professional river guides that work in the Upper Basin of the Colorado River.

 NPS web site about Black George Simmons

 RUNNING El Rio de Nuestra Señora de Dolores in May 1956

 12 March, 2007

 May 5, 1956 with Bob Gant (Dove Creek pump house to Dissapointment Creek)

 May 13, 1956 with Bob Gant & Bill Rodgers (Bradfield Bridge to Dove Creek pump house)

 May 20, 1956 with Clyde Duran & Bob Gant (Gypsum Valley Bridge to Bedrock)

 Figure 1 - Dolores River and its canyon.
 View upstream from the rim above the Mucho Grande Mine (Sec.
 1, T. 42 N., R. 18 W.), Slick Rock District, Colorado.
 26 May, 1973.